 Between January and April, I will participate in two Zoom/Facebook livestreams: the first will be an introduction to the Pirandello Society of America, “Meet the PSA: Pirandello in the 21st Century” (January 22 at 12 pm EST) and the second will be a lecture on “Staging, Performing , and Directing Pirandello” in which I will focus on Pirandello in Argentina (April 2nd, 12 pm EST).
 For updates and a link to these events you can follow the PSA Facebook page.
 The full program of Pirandello ON AIR is here.

-After 6 years and a half, I finally concluded my Theatre and Performance studies for my second PhD, with the defense of my dissertation “The Argentines of Paris: Theatrical Networks and Assemblages.”
+After 6 years and a half, I finally concluded my PhD in Theatre and Performance studies with the defense of my dissertation “The Argentines of Paris: Theatrical Networks and Assemblages.”
 After so much reading and writing, I now look forward to devoting some more time to practical artistic projects.
-In the pic, left to right, my committee: Peter Eckersall, myself, Jean Graham-Jones (dissertation director), and Marvin Carlson.
+In the photo, left to right, my committee: Peter Eckersall, myself, Jean Graham-Jones (dissertation director), and Marvin Carlson.

 Double paper presentation coming up at the ATHE Conference “Theatre of Revolution” in Boston.
 The first, “Oscillating Between Mythical Past and Recent Events: Alexis.
 A Greek Tragedy by Motus as a Mechanism for Revolt” for the Performance Studies Focus Group and the second “How to Become an Argentine of Paris: The Lavelli–Gombrowicz–Zachwatowicz Assemblage” for the Latinx Focus Group.
 See conference program here.